pdownen/sequent-core/README.md

 ### Application

-Applying a function to a value is accomplished with an `App` continuation, which specifies an argument for the computed function.
-We use the notation `$ v; e`, where `v` is some argument and `e` is the outer continuation.
+Applying a function to an argument is accomplished with an `App` continuation, which specifies an argument for the computed function.
+We use the notation `$ t; e`, where `t` is some argument and `e` is the outer continuation.
 Thus, if the context is `k`, then

     f x y